gawrbot/mapping-mushrooms-next-pwa/README.md

 - Update option for article and notes in the images
 - Comment section for each uploaded image
 - 'See in Map' button in the image page, leading to the spot in the map and centering there
+- All images shown below their associated article

 ### Technologies and Services